 Are you having difficulty writing a professional military transition resume?
 You are not alone.
-Many service men and women find it difficult to translate their military knowledge, skills and experiences into the language employers understand and are looking for in job applicant resumes.
+Many service men and women find it difficult to translate their military knowledge, skills, and experiences into the language employers understand and are looking for in job applicant resumes.
 Most career change or transition resumes can be difficult to write, but the two most powerful keys to success are focus and accomplishments.
-It is essential that your resume communicate that you have the skill sets and accomplishments to support your job target focus.
+It is essential that your resume communicates that you have the skill sets and accomplishments to support your job target focus.

 Are you a former member of the U.S. military armed forces looking for work with the U.S. Federal government or within the private sector?
 Are you a military spouse that is looking for employment?
 If so, the list below includes links to job listings on federal and government websites as well as links to military transition recruiters.

-This list also contains links to recruiters and businesses that specifically help those who served our country in the Air Force, Army, Coast Guard, Marines and Navy.
+This list also contains links to recruiters and businesses that specifically help those who served our country in the Air Force, Army, Coast Guard, Marines, and Navy.
 Whether you served on active duty or as a reservist, you have valuable job skills that employers want and need.

-A brighter life begins with a brighter job and a brighter job begins with a brighter resume!
+Remember, a brighter life begins with a brighter job and a brighter job begins with a brighter resume!

 Check out the following military transition job sites:

 Contact me for a FREE military transition job search and resume consultation.